NamelessHoodie/AniBNDRegister/README.md

 # AniBNDRegister
+Barebones Command Line tool to register stuff in anibnd, ideal to use in your own programs or .bat scripts

 :AnibndPath :Comma Separated list of TAE ids to register :Comma separated list of animation tae subids to register

 Mass edit mode: